PETCO (WOOF) ALERT: Bragar Eagel & Squire, P.C. Reminds Petco Health and Wellness Investors that a Class Action Lawsuit Has Been Filed and Encourages Investors to Contact the Firm

 Bragar Eagel & Squire, P.C.
-Litigation Partner Brandon Walker Encourages Investors Who Suffered Losses In Petco (WOOF) To Contact Him Directly To Discuss Their Options
+Litigation Attorneys Encourage Investors Who Suffered Losses In Petco (WOOF) To Contact Him Directly To Discuss Their Options

 If you purchased or acquired securities in Petco between January 14, 2021 and June 5, 2025 and would like to discuss your legal rights, call Bragar Eagel & Squire partner Brandon Walker or Marion Passmore directly at (212) 355-4648.